cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/_index.md

 Acra design values simplicity as much as security.

-1. The application sends [AcraStructs] or [AcraBlocks] via HTTP or gRPC API.
+1. The application sends [AcraStructs](/acra/acra-in-depth/data-structures/acrastruct/) or
+   [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock/) via HTTP or gRPC API.
-2. AcraConnector sends that request to AcraTranslator using [Themis Secure Session] (socket protection protocol).
+2. AcraConnector sends that request to AcraTranslator using [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/)
+   (socket protection protocol).
-3. AcraTranslator accepts the request and attempts to decrypt an [AcraStruct] or [AcraBlock].
+3. AcraTranslator accepts the request and attempts to decrypt an [AcraStruct](/acra/acra-in-depth/data-structures/acrastruct/) or [AcraBlock](/acra/acra-in-depth/data-structures/acrablock/).
 If the decryption is successful, it sends the resulting plaintext in the response.
 If decryption fails, AcraTranslator sends out a decryption error.
-4. AcraTranslator returns the data to AcraConnector (via [Themis Secure Session]), which in turn returns it to the application.
+4. AcraTranslator returns the data to AcraConnector (via [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/)), which in turn returns it to the application.

 AcraTranslator reads decryption keys from key folder and stores them encrypted in memory.
 It uses LRU cache to increase performance by keeping only actively used keys in memory.
 The size of LRU cache can be configured depending on your